cybcon/docker.mqtt2elasticsearch/README.md

 The path and filename to the general configuration file can be set via environment variable `CONFIG_FILE`.
 By default, the script will use `/app/etc/mqtt2elasticsearch.json`.

-Inside this file we need to configure the Elasticsearch and MQTT server connection parameters.
+Inside this file we need to configure the Elasticsearch (or Opensearch) and MQTT server connection parameters.

-### Example
+### Example with Elasticsearch

 ```json
 {